JackPotat0/jackpotat0.github.io/docs/game.md

 #### Ys I+II Chronicles
 Yay I am legally a Ys fan.
 Bump combat is slightly more acceptable than I thought and only really fun when overlevelled.
 The soundtrack is fantastic as usual.
 They really should have slip in Feena's theme anywhere they can in the future games and not just logo screen, actually just promote this melody more like Aria of the Soul, lest Dana becomes the best girl of Ys.
 Bat boss is doable with pause buffering.
 The two shitheads are barely possible with pause buffering.
 Dark Fact is impossible without pause buffering.
 Is this seriously their idea of fun??

-Ys 2 is a lot more acceptable, no wonder this is not talked as much.
+Ys 2 is a lot more acceptable in every way possible, no wonder this is not talked as much.
+But how did the goddesses end up in the credits?
+Now I am interested to go back to Ys itself and that Roda tree forest will look absolutely gorgeous.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |